‘This Is Us’ Season 2 Spoilers: Jack’s Death And The Aftermath Take Center Stage

 Justin Hartley also gave a potential This Is Us Season 2 spoiler about Kevin, particularly about his love life.

-“I love that storyline,” he told TVLine.
 “It gives so much depth, and answers so many questions, doesn’t it?
 Like why’d he behave the way he behaved, trying to fill his life with these empty things.
 He’s been in love with this girl his whole life.
 It’s fantastic.”

 Fans who want to see the This Is Us Season 2 spoilers will have quite a bit longer to wait, however.
 With the show ending in March, the premiere of the next season will be more than six months away.